microsoft/pxt-arcade/docs/courses/csintro/arrays/intro.md

 Software developers often need to store multiple related values at once - for example, multiple sprites that are "enemies," or the names of the highest scoring players in a leader board.
 Arrays allow for the storage and use of a large number of values that share a type.

-Arrays store values at different indices, so that you can keep track of where values are located within the array.
+Arrays store values at different **indices**, so that you can keep track of where values are located within the array.
 In most programming languages, arrays serve as some of the most basic **data structures** that can be used to keep track of sequences of data (with some minor differences in behavior depending on how the language implements them).

-In Blocks, arrays can be found under the Advanced category of the toolbox.
+In Blocks, arrays can be found under the `Advanced` category of the toolbox.

 ![locating arrays](/static/courses/csintro/arrays/locating-arrays.gif)